 Right to Choose your Healthcare Provider– the patient has the right to choose another physician in this Practice or another Practioner in another office at any time.

-West Coast Vascular is owned and operated by C. Shawn Skillern, M.D., Li Sheng Kong, M.D., and Sydney S. Guo, M.D.
+West Coast Vascular is owned and operated by Li Sheng Kong, MD, Sydney S. Guo, MD and Edward N. Li, MD

 The care a patient receives depends partially on the patient himself.
 Therefore, in addition to your rights as a patient, you have certain responsibilities as well.
 These responsibilities arc presented to you, the patient, in the spirit of mutual trust and respect.